SSPuliasis/ProtView/README.md

 * **sequence**
 * **peptide_start**: Protein start coordinate of the peptide

+To filter the individual enzyme digests, with default parameters.
+`protview rpg_output_processing at1g66600_at1g66610_rpg.fasta`

-To process the RPG peptides generated above, allowing for no missed cleavages, creating a parallel digest of Trypsin and Asp-N, and then filter for the default 7-35 amino acid length range:
+To create a parallel digest of Trypsin and Asp-N using default parameters:
 `protview rpg_output_processing at1g66600_at1g66610_rpg.fasta -e Trypsin Asp-N`

-To filter the individual enzyme digests, it must be ran again without the parallel digest option.
-`protview rpg_output_processing at1g66600_at1g66610_rpg.fasta`

 **Notes**:
 * When creating a parallel digest, the enzymes need to entered exactly as they are in the RPG output (e.g. 'Asp-N' and not 'aspn', asp-n', 'Asp-n' etc.)
 * Any files containing peptides from parallel digests or containing missed cleavages will have 'parallel' or 'mc' in their file names.
-It is important not to rename these files, as some of the statistics are calculated differently for mis-cleaved peptides and combined digests.
+It is important not to rename these files, as the statistics are calculated differently for mis-cleaved peptides and combined digests.

 ## Coding Sequence Extraction